 Sometimes self-doubt can be a roadblock in your job search, and you may wonder if the job you are considering is indeed the right choice for you.
 This is where professional help from a career coach is invaluable.

-All that dedication and help has enabled Ms Kwok to make a successful career switch to the healthcare industry.
+All that dedication and help have enabled Ling Ling to make a successful career switch to the healthcare industry.
 Today, at age 56, she works as a therapy aid at SASCO Integrated Eldercare Centre.